Open Access

 The main purpose of this paper is to establish new criteria on the strong convergence rates of the truncated approximation when the drift coefficient is one-sided polynomially growing whereas the diffusion coefficient is linearly growing, polynomial growing or Hölder continuous.
 For SDEs with one-sided polynomial growing drift and diffusion coefficients, the strong convergence rate is one half.

 The next section introduces basic notations and the truncated Euler-Maruyama method.
-After that the strong convergence rate for SDEs with superlinearly growing drift and diffusion coefficients at time T was established.
-Section 2 proves the path-dependent strong convergence rate for SDEs with super-linearly growing drift and linearly growing diffusion coefficients over a finite time interval [0,T].
+After that the strong convergence rate for SDEs with superlinearly growing drift and diffusion coefficients at time TMathematical equation was established.
+Section 2 proves the path-dependent strong convergence rate for SDEs with super-linearly growing drift and linearly growing diffusion coefficients over a finite time interval [0,T]Mathematical equation.

 1 SDEs with Polynomial Growing Coefficients

-Assumption 1 (local Lipschitz condition) For each real number R1, there is a positive constant kR such that
+Assumption 1 (local Lipschitz condition) For each real number R1Mathematical equation, there is a positive constant kRMathematical equation such that

 The following result plays a key role in subsequent sections (For proof, please refer to page 425 of Ref.
 [3]).